Recognizing Social Anxiety in Children and How to Help

 • They might also expect you to speak “for” them so they don’t have to interact with others.

-While it’s good that your child feels safe and secure with you, that kind of behavior should be seen as a red flag.
+While it’s good that your child feels safe and secure with you, that kind of behavior should be seen as a warning sign for anxiety symptoms.
+While some kids may grow out of it when they are older, a lot of kids may benefit from professional therapy.

-Don’t hesitate to educate yourself as much as possible on social anxiety in children.
+Don’t hesitate to educate yourself as much as possible on social anxiety in children if you are concerned your child is experiencing anxiety.

 Do your research, of course, but also ask your child how they’re feeling.
 Let them know those feelings are valid, and consider asking them where they come from or when they feel the worst.